-Ageing as a societal challenge theme
+Ageing as a global challenge

-Ageing was the first of the University’s Societal Challenge Themes.
-It is an extension of more than 20 years of focus on ageing research, which has positioned us amongst a handful of global leaders in the field.
+Ageing at Newcastle University is an extension of more than 20 years research.
+This positions Newcastle University Institute for Ageing amongst a handful of global leaders in the field.

 - To be a global leader in ageing research and innovation